EnterpriseTrainingCenter/Windows-Server/Instructions/Practices/Create-and-install-a-virtual-machine.md

 1. Click **OK**.
 1. In **Hyper-V Manager**, under **Virtual machines**, in the context-menu of **PM-SRV20**, click **Connect...**.
 1. In PM-SRV20 on PM-SRV1 - Virtual Machine Connection, in the menu, click **Action**, **Start**.
-1. On the message **Press any key to boot from CD or DVD...**, press any key.
+1. On the message Press any key to boot from CD or DVD, press any key within a few seconds.
+If fail to do so, and the VM tries to start PXE over IPv4, on the menu, click **Action**, **Reset...**.

-    If you cannot press a key fast enough, perform these steps:

-    1. In the menu, click **Action**, **Reset...**.
-    1. In the message box Reset machine, click **Reset**.

-    Now, try again to press any key.

-1. In Microsoft Server Operating System Setup, select a **Time and currency format** and a **Keyboard or input method** applicable to you and click **Next**.
+1. In Windows Server Setup, on page Select language settings, configure **Time and currency format**  as you wish and click **Next**.
-1. Click **Install now**.
+1. On page Select keyboard settings, configure the **Keyboard or input method** as you wich and click **Next**.
+1. On page Select setup option, ensure **Install Windows Server** is selected, click **I agree everything will be deleted including files, apps, and settings** and click **Next**.
-1. On page Select the operating system you want to install, click **Windows Server 2022 Datacenter Evaluation** and click **Next**.
+1. On page Select image, click **Windows Server 2025 Datacenter Evaluation** and click **Next**.
-1. On page Applicable notices and license terms, activate **I accept the Microsoft Software License Terms.
-If an organization is licensing it, I am authorized to bind the organization** and click **Next**.
+1. On page Applicable notices and license terms, click **Accept**.
-1. On page Which type of installation do you want, click **Custom: Install Microsoft Windows Server Operating System only (advanced)**
-1. On page Where do you want to install the operating system, click **Next**.
+1. On page Select location to install Windows Server, explore the options and click **Next**.

-The installation takes less than 5 minutes.
+1. On page Ready to install, click **Install**.

+Do not wait for the installation to finish.